salgue441/nova/README.md

 ## Acknowledgements

 - The CUDA integration is inspired by PyTorch's ATen library.
-- Testing infrastucture is based on Google Test and Google Benchmark.
+- Testing infrastructure is based on Google Test and Google Benchmark.
 - Performance optimizations are based on Eigen and TensorFlow.